monome/docs/docs/modular/whitewhale/index.md

 - Hold any *center* key (Row 6).
 - Press any bottom row key (Row 8).

 As above, the range of the randomization is set by the *param* knob.
 The *param* knob defines the maximum value of the randomizer.
-Set *param* to a small value to create subtley shifting sequences.
+Set *param* to a small value to create subtly shifting sequences.
 Random values are always semi-tone quantized.

 ## Step Mutes

 ![Step Mutes](images/mutes.png)

 Row four display per-step mutes. *Triggers* and both *CV* channels have independent mutes. *Trigger* mutes affect all four trigger outputs, and can be used to selectively mute certain rhythmic elements in a patch.
-When muted, a step will not send a trigger out
+When muted, a step will not send a trigger out.

 *CV* mutes cause the output value not to change when a muted step is reached, instead the previously held voltage is maintained.
 This CV mute behaviour is particularly useful when sustaining notes in a sequence, rather than having to copy the same CV value to subsequent steps.

 ### Mute Choice

 In addition to *muting* steps, it is possible to add a chance probability or *choice* to a given step.
-Setting a *choice* defines the liklihood that an event will occur.
+Setting a *choice* defines the likelihood that an event will occur.
 Where *step mutes* above set either a 100% (active) or 0% (muted) chance of an event, *choice* allows events to occur *sometimes*.
 The function is available for both *triggers* and *CV* outputs.

 ![Mute Choice](images/mute_choice.png)